vmathm/Imago-English-v2/docs/architecture.md

 user: the SQLAlchemy relationship back to the User model, allowing access to user.flashcards.

 #### Spaced Repetition Support
-The fields level, ease, interval, last_review, and next_review enable the app to implement a lightweight spaced repetition algorithm.
+The fields level, ease, interval, last_review, and next_review enable the app to implement a lightweight spaced repetition algorithm (spaced_repetition.md).

 #### Data Exposure
 Use to_dict() when exposing flashcard data to the frontend or API.
 This method ensures show_answer is returned as False by default for study sessions: